catze-labs/yooldo-ea-raffle/README.md

 ### 8. How can I be sure this raffle is fair?

 We strive for the highest degree of transparency and fairness in our raffle.
 The odds are set and hard-coded into the smart contract, which anyone can review on our GitHub page.
 Additionally, we make public announcements about the raffle's process and results.

+### 9. Can I participate in the raffle more than once?

+Yes, you are allowed to participate in each round of the raffle till using all raffle tickets from playing TroublePunk.

+### 10. What happens if I win?
+How do I claim my OAS tokens?

+If you win, the OAS tokens will be transferred to your associated wallet connected to Yooldo.
+You don't need to manually claim them.
+However, you may need to add the OAS token contract to your wallet to view your OAS tokens.

+### 11. I’ve won but my OAS tokens aren’t showing in my wallet, what should I do?

+Firstly, ensure that you have added the OAS token contract to your wallet.
+If your tokens still do not appear, contact us through Discord and provide your wallet address.
+We will investigate and resolve the issue as quickly as possible.

+### 12. How many OAS tokens could I potentially win?

+The number of OAS tokens you can win depends on the prize pool for a particular round and the predefined odds set for the raffle.
+The precise distribution can be found in the 'Raffle Ratio' section of our documentation.

+### 13. Can I sell my OAS tokens?

+Yes, OAS tokens can be traded or sold in Central Exchange or Defi.

+### 14. What if I still have unanswered questions?

+If you have any additional questions or concerns, don't hesitate to reach out to us through Discord.
+We are here to help ensure your experience with the Yooldo Early Access raffle is a positive one.

 ## Code Release